Cubs vs. Dodgers: Betting Trends, Records ATS, Home/Road Splits

 Cubs Betting Records & Stats

-- The Cubs have come away with four wins in the seven contests they have been listed as the underdogs in this season.
+- The Cubs have been victorious in five of the eight contests they have been chosen as underdogs in this season.

-- Chicago has played as an underdog of +138 or more once this season and won that game.
+- This season, Chicago has won five of its six games when it's the underdog by at least +115 on the moneyline.

-- The moneyline set for this matchup implies the Cubs have a 42% chance of coming away with a victory in the contest.
+- The moneyline set for this matchup implies the Cubs have a 46.5% chance of walking away with the win.

-- Chicago and its opponents have gone over the total this season in nine of its 18 opportunities.
+- So far this season, Chicago and its opponents have hit the over in 10 of its 19 games with a total.

 - The Cubs have yet play a game with a spread this season.